BAJAJ FINSERV DIRECT LIMITED

 Things to do Before You Close Your Demat Account

 A Demat account closure is an irreversible process, subject to verification and due diligence by the Depository Participant.
 Many closure requests get delayed or rejected because of pending dues, untransferred holdings, or incomplete paperwork.
-These preparatory steps reduce the likelihood of delays or rejection, supporting timely processing of the closure request:
+These preparatory steps are relevant for anyone assessing how to close a demat account without procedural delays

 • Ensure Your Holdings are Nil